 This is Part 2 of a full series this month, taking you behind-the-scenes of building and creating a business & doing what you love: the ups, the downs, the tears & the real real.
-Yes, I tell this story every year, because every year there is more to share and tell and show you, especially for those of you that have dreams of your own business or something like it.
+Yes, I tell this story every year, because every year there is more to share and tell and show you, especially for those of you who have dreams of your own business or something like it.
 Our stories are so important to tell, and are so much bigger than most people see or understand from the outside.
-You’ve been warned: it has nothing to do with healthy food and recipes.
-So if you’re here for that, we’ll be back to it next month.
+In all parts of life.
+And this one, for me, has played a huge part in my life and my own growth.
+So grab a cup of coffee and get ready for some real talk.
 Haven’t caught up yet?
 Start here, with Part 1 right here.

 I had a job that I didn’t hate, for one.